iterative/google-kaggle-competition-data-pipeline/README.md

 ### Download dataset

-Each dataset is split to 10 zip files, such that you can download even a portion of the dataset.
+Each dataset is split into 10 zip files, such that you can download even a portion of the dataset.
 The split is done in a way that the distribution of classes in each zip file is the same as for the whole dataset.
 You can download the whole dataset and unzip it with the following Python method.
 ```
 from pathlib import Path
 from dataset_utils.download_utils import prepare_dataset